 HIV Symptoms in Men

 Today, all that we can do as men is to know as much as we can about HIV.
 What is it and how do we get it?
 Most of us already know this.
-What we may not know is the symptoms.
+What we may not know are the symptoms.
 HIV is a disease that works on your immune system by hosting opportunistic infections.

 Opportunistic infections are infections that would attack even a healthy person, but when they get someone with a compromised immune system, they will not heal.
 This means that it’s easy to get infection after infection and think that it’s just the regular infections that one gets.